-“From the first moment I became aware of the USA Swimming Foundation, I’ve been so impressed by its impact in teaching children how to swim and learn to be safer in and around the water.
-They are now, through the Make a Splash network of local partners, helping one million children learn to swim annually and that number continues to grow every year.
+“From the first moment I became aware of the USA Swimming Foundation, I’ve been so impressed by its impact in ensuring children learn how to swim and be safer in and around the water.
+They are now, through the Make a Splash network of local partners, helping millions of children learn to swim and that number continues to grow every year.
 It is really exciting to be a part of an organization that is truly saving lives across the country.”

-Few swimmers burst onto the international stage with as much velocity as Missy Franklin.
-Her Olympic debut at the 2012 London Games saw the 17-year-old sweep the backstroke events en route to a five-medal (four gold) performance.
-To date, she’s tallied 27 total medals in international competition.
+Few swimmers burst onto the international scene with as much velocity as Missy Franklin.
+Her Olympic debut at the 2012 Olympic Games saw the 17-year-old sweep the backstroke events en route to a five-medal (four gold) performance.
+She became the first woman to earn 11 career World Championships titles.

-At the University of California Berkeley, Missy was a four-time individual NCAA champion with wins in the 200-yard Backstroke, 200-yard Individual Medley, and 200-yard Freestyle (twice).
-She was FINA’s Swimmer of the Year in 2011 and 2012.
+At the University of California Berkeley, Franklin was a four-time individual NCAA champion with wins in the 200-yard backstroke, 200-yard individual medley and 200-yard freestyle (twice).
+She was named FINA’s Swimmer of the Year in 2011 and 2012.

 The 2014 documentary Touch the Wall followed Missy and U.S. teammate Kara Lynn Joyce in the lead-up to the 2012 Olympics.
 She also made cameos in the TV show Pretty Little Liars and the Owen Wilson comedy The Internship.